When are exams offered?

 The pharmacist’s credentials are transmitted electronically with your exam results.

-If the website asks you to enter provider information, this is an indication that the DMV database has not yet received your exam results.
+If the website asks you to enter provider information, this indicates that the DMV has not yet received your exam results.

 Once the results have been received by the DMV, the online process on your end will change and you will not be asked to provide this information.